- Senator John McCain passed away Aug. 25, 2018, after announcing he was ending treatment for his brain cancer.

 In their statement, the family said, “Last summer, Senator John McCain shared with Americans the news our family already knew: He had been diagnosed with an aggressive glioblastoma, and the prognosis was serious.
 In the year since, John has surpassed expectations for his survival.
 But the progress of the disease and the inexorable advance of age render their verdict … With his usual strength of will, he has now chosen to discontinue medical treatment.”

 Click to read more about the 81-year-old Arizona senator’s net worth and his career as a politician.

-John McCain’s Political Career and $16M Net Worth
+John McCain’s Political Career and $16 Million Net Worth

 The 2018 standard salary for a member of Congress — whether in the House or Senate — is $174,000.
-As McCain does not have any notable business ties, this income is likely the largest regular driver of his wealth, which Celebrity Net Worth reports as $16 million.
+As McCain did not have any notable business ties, this is likely the largest driver of his net worth, which Celebrity Net Worth reports at $16 million.
+He did earn $1.7 million in book sales in 2007 according to TheRichest; however, all of that money was donated to charity.
 His other significant earnings have come from the sales of various properties.
-Although he earned $1.7 million in book sales in 2007 according to TheRichest, all of that money was donated to charity.

-McCain vied for the Republican presidential nomination in 2000 but was defeated by George W. Bush.
+McCain vied for the Republican presidential nomination in 2000, but was defeated by George W. Bush.
 He tried again in 2008 and became the Republican nominee — with running mate Sarah Palin by his side — but lost the presidency to Barack Obama.

 John McCain’s Battle Against Cancer

 John McCain was diagnosed with brain cancer during the summer of 2017.
 The politician was seeing his doctor at the Mayo Clinic in Phoenix for a routine checkup when it was discovered that he had a blood clot over his left eye.
 Days after his operation, McCain was told he had glioblastoma, an aggressive form of brain cancer.
 Doctors told him the prognosis was not good.